-2 UNDERSTANDING ACADEMIC HONESTY AND MALPRACTICE
+2. UNDERSTANDING ACADEMIC INTEGRITY AND MALPRACTICE

-It is important for all stakeholders to gain a common understanding on the definitions of the terminology and ideas related to the process of maintaining the system of academic honesty in the education of our students at this stage.
-The following list of definition helps the school community on the path to achieving this goal, and it is applicable to all DP Subject Groups and the DP Core.
+It is important for all members of the school community to gain a common understanding on the definitions of the terminology and ideas related to the process of maintaining the system of academic integrity in the education of our students at this stage.
+The following list of definitions helps the school community on the path to achieving this goal, and it is applicable to all subjects and education programs.

-2.1 Academic Honesty
+2.1.
+Academic Integrity